alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 7. After restarting

-You might need to uninstall no longer supported legacy (OpenCms5) modules, like, org.opencms.legacy (which including the old workflow engine)
+You might need to uninstall no longer supported legacy (OpenCms5) modules, like, org.opencms.legacy (which includes the old workflow engine)

 IMPORTANT: PLEASE READ THIS